 If you are looking for a kitsch place to enjoy a meal, put the Flying Saucer Restaurant on your list of possibilities.
 Oddly, once you are inside this slightly weird looking eatery offers a truly authentic diner atmosphere.
 They have a reputation for serving great food and doing so for very reasonable prices.
 If you would like a few more suggestions of where to eat in and around the Niagara Falls, just click here.

 Perhaps the oddest attraction in the area is a house that has literally been built upside down.
 You enter and exit the attraction through what would normally be the roof space.
 Even more oddly, everything inside the house is also upside down.
 This attraction only takes about 10 minutes to get around, but it is quite unlike anything you are likely to see again.

 The above is just a taste of what the area has to offer.
 It really is an interesting part of the world.
-If you are planning to see this awe-inspiring sight and looking for unusual things to do near the Niagara Falls, it really is worth doing a bit more research and finding, even more, attractions to visit while you are there.
+If you are planning to see this awe-inspiring sight and looking for weird or unusual things to do near the Niagara Falls, it really is worth doing a bit more research on what’s the best time to visit Canada and finding, even more, attractions to visit while you are there.